INTRODUCTION

-but for horses.
-Taking proper care of horses is a noble, humbling, and rewarding
+horse owners but for horses.
+Taking proper care of horses is a noble, humbling,

-experience, and, even with the best facilities it takes a lot of work and dedication.
+and rewarding experience, and, even with the best facilities it takes a lot of

-and resources that you can use to create an affordable and attractive barn that
+information, ideas, and resources that you can use to create an affordable and

-will serve your needs and those of your horses.
-There are
+attractive barn that will serve your needs and those of your horses.
+There

 situation is different.
 I saw this first hand during the seventeen years that